 The proposed bill, known as the Digital Right to Repair Act, aims to enhance the rights of consumers and independent service providers regarding the diagnosis, maintenance, and repair of digital products.
 It mandates that digital product manufacturers must provide independent service providers and product owners with access to necessary documentation, parts, and tools for repairs.
 This includes any updates or changes made to software or firmware.
-Additionally, if a digital product has security features that are disabled during repairs, manufacturers are required to supply the necessary tools and documentation to reset these features.
+Additionally, if a digital product has security features that are disabled during repairs, manufacturers are required to supply the necessary resources to reset these features.
 The bill also stipulates that manufacturers cannot charge independent service providers or owners more than what they charge their authorized service providers for the same resources.

 Statutes affected: HB0162A, AM HB 162, introduced 03/28/2025: 45.45.800, 45.45.890, 45.45.810, 45.45.820, 45.45.830, 45.45.840, 45.45.850, 45.45.860, 45.50.940, 45.45.870, 45.45.880, 45.50.471